SparklingWater45/JavaTrainSystem/README.md

 # JavaTrainSystem

-Passenger can purchase a ticket from any station -> any station.
+Passenger can purchase a ticket from any station and exit at any station.
 The train always moves down the track before turning around at the end and travelling back the same way.

 ## User options: